 - In non-emergency situations, if the injured person is unable to transport self, call CMU Police at 774-3081 for on-site assistance.

 - In all situations, it is the injured person's right to deny transportation and/or treatment.
 The injured person may seek treatment with the medical provider of his/her choice.

 - If you are in doubt about how to handle the situation, call CMU Police at 774-3081 for assistance.

-- Anyone who is exposed or thinks they may have been exposed to blood should contact University Health Services at 774-6599 for instructions.
+- Anyone who is exposed or thinks they may have been exposed to blood should contact Student Health Services at 774-6599 for instructions.

 If you have questions or comments about these procedures, please contact: